stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

+**At-most-once easy syntax:**

-The framework has built-in support for the at-most-once pattern presented above using the scrapbook as follows:
+The framework has built-in support for the at-most-once (and at-least-once) pattern presented above using the scrapbook as follows:

 ```csharp
 public async Task ProcessOrder(Order order, Scrapbook scrapbook, Context context)